AlexanderBarr/marvelcomic/README.md

 ### Setup
 - [x] deployment
 ### Characters
-- [x] display 5 characters at a time as thumbnails
+- [x] display 20 characters at a time as thumbnails
-- [x] add button to load 5 more characters
+- [x] add button to load more characters
-- [ ] infinite loading
-- [x] load more as compromise
-- [x] thumbnail directs to character modal/detail
+- [x] thumbnail directs to character modal/detail (within homepage, or to its own page if refreshed)
+- [ ] infinite loading [ Incomplete ]

 ### Character details
-- [x] when clicked icon, loading visual and fetch data
 - [x] display large img, name, description
-- [x] fetch comics that character is in
+- [x] when char icon clicked, fetch char data
 ### Comics
 - [x] once character is fetched, find all comics by its id
 - [x] display comics, title, and date on the right

 ### Search
-- [x] design a search bar
+- [x] design a search bar and rerender based on results

+### Booklist [ Incomplete ]